afni/afni/doc/afni_sphinx/tutorials/fatcat_prep/Overview.rst

 We started by downloading the `"ICBM 2009a Nonlinear Symmetric" atlases
 <www.bic.mni.mcgill.ca/~vfonov/icbm/2009/mni_icbm152_nlin_sym_09a_nifti.zip>`_
-freely available for download from the `folks BIC folks at MNI
+freely available for download from the `BIC folks at MNI
 <http://www.bic.mni.mcgill.ca/ServicesAtlases/ICBM152NLin2009>`_.
 One
 volume was manually AC-PC aligned using MIPAV, and the other volumes were registered to it.
 (During this process, the FOV of the data was altered-- the resulting volume has an even number of slices in all directions.)
 The volumes were masked to remove the skull.
-Finally, a "weight mask" version of each volume was also made by weighting (values :math:`\times5`) a blurred ellipsoid covering much of the subcortical brain; using this mask would weight the global brain alignment by this part of the brain, with the idea that the final result of axialization might be closer to what AC-PC alignment would provide.
+Finally, a subcortical weight mask version of each volume was also made by weighting (values :math:`\times5`) a blurred ellipsoid covering much of the subcortical brain; using this mask would weight the global brain alignment by this part of the brain, with the idea that the final result of axialization might be closer to what AC-PC alignment would provide.
 This was done for the T2w and T1w volumes in the MNI set, which are shown below.

 .. list-table::
    :header-rows: 1
    :widths: 50 50

    * - T2w reference volume
-     - T2w weight mask
+     - T2w (subcortical) weight mask
    * - mni_icbm152_t2_relx_tal_nlin_sym_09a_ACPCE.\*
      - mni_icbm152_t2_relx_tal_nlin_sym_09a_ACPCE_wtell.\*
    * - .. image:: media/IMG_mni_icbm152_t2_relx_tal_nlin_sym_09a_ACPCE.axi.png